 Sydney North Vertebrate Pest Committee was established in 1998.
 The group comprises of key land managers from across the Sydney North Region including 11 local government agencies, National Parks and Wildlife, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
 The aim of the group is to share information, raise awareness, educate agency members and the community and develops the skill required to manage feral animals including foxes.

-Predation by the European Red Fox is listed as a key threatening process under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 and the Threatened Species Conservation Act 1995.
+Predation by the European Red Fox is listed as a key threatening process under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 and the NSW Biodiversity Conservation Act 2016.

 The Australian Government, in consultation with the states and territories, has developed the Threat Abatement Plan for Predation by the European Red Fox.

 Find out more about foxes from the Department of Planning, Industry and Environment.